Joel Osteen Helped Save My Life

 “Matt, you’re giving Joel too much credit!”

 Friend, no, I’m not.
 Joel made God look good–I had never experienced that from a pastor before.
 His kind words and encouragement motivated me to start looking within myself to make healthy changes.
-He taught me how to stop blaming others and take responsibly for my own choices–but he did it so kindly.
+He taught me how to stop blaming others and take responsibility for my own choices–but he did it so kindly.
 He never said how bad of a person I was, but instead, how good!
 And why was I good?
 Simple: because I was a child of God!
 He made this so easy to understand!

 “Focus on the goodness of God, not on the mistakes and attacks of others.
 Focus on how you can change in positive ways, don’t focus on your past–not even yesterday.”